Cable | Streaming Fees

 There’s intense competition in this market with several new rivals.
 Streaming services from Amazon, AT&T, Disney, Discovery, NBCUniversal, WarnerMedia, Quibi, and Apple are jockeying for position and pushing towards the $0/month threshold.
 Netflix remains the powerhouse but pressure is mounting.

-The rapid growth of options equates to negotiating leverage for consumers to negotiate better service and lower costs.
-Providers are advertising lower and lower rates to gain consumer business only to surprise most of them with higher fees later.
+The rapid growth of options equates to negotiating leverage for consumers to demand better service and lower costs.
+Providers are advertising lower and lower rates to gain consumer business.
+Then they sneak in the extra nickels and dimes later.
+Be aware of the potential extra fees.

 Automatically reoccurring subscription services are bills that tend to go under the radar over time.
 Complacency leads many of us to trust the invoices, if we even think about the invoices.
 And if you do look at an invoice, good luck decoding the fees and their accuracy.